 As we continue to slog through winter, many gardeners start getting desperate for signs of spring.
-Fortunately, we can cheer up the mid-winter doldrums by forcing branches.
+Fortunately, we can cheer up the winter doldrums by forcing branches.

 “Forcing” means to manipulate plants into growing or blooming before their normal season.
 Trees and shrubs that flower in spring —like forsythia, maple, and witch hazel—formed their buds last fall.
-They’re primed to bloom as soon as they warm up.
+As a result, they’re primed to bloom as soon as they warm up.
 So by cutting stems and putting them in water, we can coax them into flowering several weeks before they would outside.

 Plants for Forcing in Winter